Camping in Denali National Park – Happy seeing astonishing & majestic Mt Denali

 The Teklanika River Campground is on Mile 29.
 Open in summer only (mid-May to mid-September) to RVs and tents (requires a minimum 3-night stay if you drive).
 You can check details on Denali National Park website.

 The Igloo Creek Campground is on Mile 35.
 Open in summer only (May 20 to mid-September) for tents only, and access by bus only.
 You can check the details on the Denali National Park website.
 It’s closed in the 2023 season.

 The Wonder Lake Campground is on Mile 85.
 Open only in summer (June 8 to mid-September) for tents and access by bus.
 You can check the details on the Denali National Park website.
 It’s closed in the 2023 season.

 We were camping in Denali National Park in Igloo Creek Campground on Mile 35.
 It’s a beautiful, peaceful place, and we highly recommend it.
 Camping fees, including permits, are 115,50 USD for two people and one tent for two nights.
 The bus was included in the price.
 The rule is that if you are staying in a campground, you can get in and get off the green buses on the road.

 You may make campground reservations online, through a third-party reservation system on the website.

 Even if you have only one day to spend in Denali – it’s worth doing it!
 It’s still a chance to take magnificent wildlife and landscape photos from the bus.
-If you have more than one or two days to spend in this park it’s worth to consider some of organized Denali tours.
+If you have more than one or two days to spend in this park it’s worth considering some of the organized Denali tours.

 Denali tours are well prepared.
-You get the chance to know the exact information about the park, its flora, and fauna.
+You get the chance to know the exact information about the park, its flora, and its fauna.
 And above all, during organized Denali tours, you have the opportunity to take magnificent wildlife and landscape photos because the guides know where to go.
-You can also take advantage of various organized activities that you cannot experience on your own.
+You can also take advantage of various organized activities you cannot experience alone.